ArchipelagoMW/Archipelago/docs/apworld_dev_faq.md

 ### My game has a restrictive start that leads to fill errors

 Hint to the Generator that an item needs to be in sphere one with local_early_items.
-Here `1` represents the number of "Sword" items to attempt to place in sphere one.
+Here, `1` represents the number of "Sword" items to attempt to place in sphere one.
 ```py
 early_item_name = "Sword"
 self.multiworld.local_early_items[self.player][early_item_name] = 1